TFong1/Cyclistic/README.md

 ## Analysis

+For our analysis, we will be using pivot tables to get a summary of various scenarios.
+Use the result table to create visualizations in Excel.

 ### Chart #1:  Average Monthly Ride Length

-It would be helpful to analyze and visualize the average bike trip length per month.
-Below is the SQL used to create the visualization in Excel:
+It would be helpful to analyze and visualize the average bike trip length per month for casual and member riders.
+SQL statement used to create the visualization in Excel:

     SELECT * FROM (
         SELECT